On the $\ell$-adic Fourier transform and the determinant of the middle convolution: Introduction

-The aim of this article is the determination of the behaviour of the Frobenius determinants under the middle convolution.
-The main difference to \cite{Katz96} is that, having our applications in mind, we are led to consider the interplay between the $\ell$-adic Fourier transform and the middle convolution over non-algebraically closed fields in positive characteristic, leading to an explicit description of the local monodromy and Frobenius determinants.
-We remark that many of our arguments are based on similar arguments by Katz, given in \cite{Katz96} and in \cite{Katz90}, enriched by the theory of Gau{\ss} and Jacobi sums.
-Our main results are: \begin{enumerate} \item Using Laumon's theory of local Fourier transformation \cite{Laumon} and the principle of stationary phase (\cite{Laumon}, \cite{KatzTraveauxdeLaumon}) we derive in Thm.~\ref{thmThom} an explicit description of the local monodromy (the structure of Frobenius elements on the vanishing cycle spaces at the singularities) for $K$ a tame middle extension sheaf and $\cL_\chi$ a Kummer sheaf. \item Building on Laumons product formula expressing the epsilon constant in terms of local epsilon factors \cite{Laumon}, we obain a formula for the derminant of $\MC_\chi(K)$ in the tame case (Cor.~\ref{cormcchidet}). \item From Thm.~\ref{thmThom} and Cor.~\ref{cormcchidet} we conclude in Thm.~\ref{thml1} that, under certain natural restrictions, the property for a tame middle extension sheaf of having an at most quadratic determinant up to Tate-twist is preserved under middle convolution with quadratic Kummer sheaves. \end{enumerate}
+Our main results are: \begin{enumerate} \item Using Laumon's theory of local Fourier transformation \cite{Laumon} and the principle of stationary phase (\cite{Laumon}, \cite{KatzTraveauxdeLaumon}) we derive in Thm.~\ref{thmThom} an explicit description of the local monodromy (the structure of Frobenius elements on the vanishing cycle spaces at the singularities) for $K$ an irreducible nontrivial tame middle extension sheaf and $\cL_\chi$ a Kummer sheaf. \item Building on Laumon's product formula expressing the epsilon constant in terms of local epsilon constants \cite{Laumon}, we obtain a formula for the determinant of $\MC_\chi(K)$ in the tame case (Cor.~\ref{cormcchidet}). \item From Thm.~\ref{thmThom} and Cor.~\ref{cormcchidet} we conclude in Thm.~\ref{thml1} that, under certain natural restrictions, the property for a tame middle extension sheaf of having an at most quadratic determinant up to Tate-twist is preserved under middle convolution with quadratic Kummer sheaves. \end{enumerate}

-The main application of our methods, especially of Thm.~\ref{thml1}, is given in a companion paper to this work, written jointly with Stefan Reiter \cite{DR13}.
-There we prove the following: {\it Let $\FF_q$ be the finite field of order $q=\ell^k,$ where $\ell$ is an odd prime number and $k\in \NN .$ Then the special linear group $\SL_{n}(\FF_q)$ occurs regularly as Galois group over $\QQ(t)$ if $n>2\varphi(q-1)+4$ and if $q$ is odd.}
+In a companion article to this work, written jointly with Stefan Reiter \cite{DR23}, we use these methods in order to prove the following: {\it Let $\FF_q$ be the finite field of order $q=\ell^k,$ where $\ell$ is an odd prime number and $k\in \NN .$ Then the special linear group $\SL_{n}(\FF_q)$ occurs regularly as Galois group over $\QQ(t)$ if $n>8\varphi(q-1)+11$ and if $q$ is odd.}

-Another application of our methods is that they allow to accompany the above mentioned algorithm of Katz for quasiunipotent rigid local systems with an algorithm which gives the Frobenius traces (at smooth points and at the nearby cycle spaces at the singularities) in each step.
-This enables the computation of the unramified local $L$-functions associated to the Galois representations associated to rigid local systems (cf.~\cite{DR07}, \cite{DettweilerSabbah}, \cite{PatrikisTaylor}).